Walter-Xean-Scripts/wxs_framework/README.md

 ## Planned Features
 - ESX Bridge to allow ESX resources to be used with the framework
 - QBCore Bridge to allow QBCore resources to be used with the framework
-- Mulitple first party resources for it, made with [Foact](https://docs.wxs.gg/docs/Core/Modules/Foact/)
+- Mulitple first party resources for it, with UI made with [Foact](https://docs.wxs.gg/docs/Core/Modules/Foact/)
 - Fully make all the functionality other frameworks currently provide

 ## Contributing